gkotian/gkotian.github.io/travels/_posts/2010-04-13-the-first-day-of-work.md

 title: The first day of work
 categories:
 - Ecuador
-excerpt: Each work day begins early for all volunteers at Katitawa.
-Robert comes to the hostel every morning at 6 am loudly singing John Denver's famous Annie's Song, and the idea is that when you hear it, you get out of bed.
 ---

 Each work day begins early for all volunteers at Katitawa.
 Robert comes to the